 Many people have a piano tucked away in the living room or spare bedroom.
 And, you are one of these people who have a piano in your house and are keen to learn how to play it.
 That's great, because playing the piano is very rewarding.

-This lens gives you an introductory overview on learning notes on the piano.
+This hub gives you an introductory overview on learning notes on the piano.
 You may be keen enough to keep learning and eventually be able to play your favourite tunes for fun and relaxation.

 Pianos For Sale